Emergency Quota Act

 The Immigration Act of 1924 reduced the quota to 2% of countries' representation in the 1890 census, when a fairly small percentage of the population was from the regions some regarded as less than desirable.
 To execute the new quota, a visa system was implemented in 1924.
 It mandated non-citizens seeking to enter the US to obtain and present a visa obtained from a US embassy or consulate before arriving in the US.
 The visa regulations were later substantially revised by the Immigration and Nationality Act of 1952 and ultimately replaced by the Immigration and Nationality Act of 1965.
 Non-citizens of the U.S. who are citizens or nationals of 40 countries are currently exempted from a visa requirement under the Visa Waiver Program.

 Immigration inspectors differently handle visa packets depending on whether they are non-immigrant (visitor) or immigrant (permanent admission).
-Under the original, unmodified law, non-immigrant visas were kept at the ports of entry and were later destroyed, but immigrant visas were sent to the Central Office, in Washington, DC, for processing and filing.
+Under the original, unmodified law, non-immigrant visas were kept at the ports of entry and were later destroyed, but immigrant visas were sent to the Central Office, in Washington, D.C., for processing and filing.

 Based on the new formula, the number of new immigrants admitted fell from 805,228 in 1920 to 309,556 in 1921–22.
-The average annual inflow of immigrants prior to 1921 was 175,983 from Northern and Western Europe and 685,531 from other countries, mainly Southern and Eastern Europe.
-In 1921, there was a drastic reduction in immigration levels from other countries, principally Southern and Eastern Europe.
+Prior to 1921, the average annual inflow of immigrants was from Southern and Eastern Europe rather than from Northern and Western Europe.
+In 1921, the Emergency Quota Act, introduced the first numerical limits on U.S. immigration.
+It capped annual arrivals from the Western Hemisphere at 358,000 approximately.
+Each country was capped at 3% of the size of the country's immigrant population in the U.S based on the 1910 census.

 The act, sponsored by US Representative Albert Johnson (R-Washington), was passed without a recorded vote in the US House of Representatives and by a vote of 90-2-4 in the US Senate.